dschnare/ioc-container/packages/ioc-container/README.md

     canResolve(name)

 Determines if the service name can be resolved without throwing an error.
+This will delegate to the parent container if one is specified and the service name cannot be resolved in this own container.

 ## IocContainer#release